preciz/fast_ngram/README.md

 # FastNgram

-A fast and unicode aware letter N-gram library written in Elixir.
+A fast and unicode aware letter & word N-gram library written in Elixir.

 ## Installation